List of The Tudors episodes: Season 3 (2009)

-The third season of The Tudors premiered on 5 April 2009, and attracted 726,000 viewers in the United States, which was a five percent decrease from the previous season's premiere.
+The third season of The Tudors premiered on 5 April 2009, and attracted 726,000 viewers in the United States, which was a five per cent decrease from the previous season's premiere.
 The premiere bested HBO's In Treatment season two premiere which drew 657,000 viewers, and marks one of the few times that a Showtime original received more viewers than an HBO original.
 The season finale aired on 24 May 2009, and the original broadcast attained 366,000 viewers.

 Season 4 (2010)

 On 10 April 2009, it was announced that Showtime had picked up The Tudors for a fourth and final season, which contained ten episodes and began airing on 11 April 2010.

 Maria Doyle Kennedy, Natalie Dormer, and Annabelle Wallis reprise their roles as Catherine of Aragon, Anne Boleyn, and Jane Seymour, respectively, in individual dream sequences in the final episode.